jjfeng/jjfeng.github.io/joining.md

 * Design and implement open-source software packages for the research and clinical communities

 ## Qualifications
-The position requires an MS or PhD in computer science, data science, or a related field.
+The position requires an MS or PhD in computer science, data science, or a related field and/or equivalent working experience.
 We are looking for someone who:
 * Has strong software engineering skills with experience building production systems
 * Has experience with cloud platforms (AWS, Azure, or GCP) and containerization (e.g., Docker)
 * Is proficient in designing databases, building scalable data pipelines, and processing large-scale datasets